 Do you see what I mean?
 It is in just our normal everyday activity that we make a witness for God.
 One need not tell an observer of you a word.
 Our actions on the Sabbath day—and, one would hope, every day of the week—are a megaphone to the world that we are indeed different, that God has chosen us out of this world and made us to be His children.
 It has made us everything that we are, and thus we reflect Him.

 We can make a witness in our families, too, even though they may already be in the church of God.
 Because we are not all running at the same pace, something that we do may witness to somebody else in the church that there is a better way of doing something.
 Then he will say, "Oh!
-So that is how it is done!"
+So that's how it's done!"
 Therefore, he is made a better Christian by it.

 We can do it in our adherence to law in our public activities, such as how we drive our cars or whether we pay our taxes and how we go about doing that.
 Maybe our diligence and thoroughness on our job testify of our godly character—or maybe a lack thereof.
 Everything we say and everything that we do, anything that any other person sees us doing or saying shouts out our testimony.